security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 ### Description

-The country in which an organziation originates
+The country in which an organziation originates.

 ### Type of field